 - Thermoplastic is a type of synthetic polymer.
 All plastics are made from specific types of synthetic polymers, and the terms ‘polymer’ and ‘plastic’ are generally used synonymously.
 That said, thermoplastics are distinguished from other synthetic polymers because they can be reheated and remolded time and again without irreversible degradation.
 The changes are physical, not chemical, which means thermoplastics can be reused and recycled.
 When heated, thermoplastics liquefy, and the material becomes easily moldable, then solidifies into a durable finished product when cooled.
 This makes thermoplastics ideal for custom plastic injection molding and injection blow molding services.

-- The choice of thermoplastic materials must be of medical grade polymers.
-The properties of medical grade plastics or polymers share common characteristics, meaning they must be manufactured under a physician’s license to pass verification and validation requirements of the regulatory agencies.
+- The choice of thermoplastic materials must be of medical-grade polymers.
+The properties of medical-grade plastics or polymers share common characteristics, meaning they must be manufactured under a physician’s license to pass the verification and validation requirements of the regulatory agencies.
 For specific applications regarding patient safety, they must offer biocompatibility.
 Further, the finished product must be temperature, impact, and corrosion resistance to withstand the high wear and repeated sterilization cycles medical plastic products are subject to.
-Common thermoplastic materials used in the manufacturing of medical plastic products include polycarbonate, polypropylene, polyethylene or the formulation of custom polymers to meet specific medical device applications.
+Common thermoplastic materials used in the manufacturing of medical plastic products include polycarbonate, polypropylene, polyethylene, or the formulation of custom polymers to meet specific medical device applications.

 - Polyethylene is a versatile, durable thermoplastic with a wide range of applications.
 Its high impact resistance and resistance to chemicals, along with low moisture absorption make it a choice medical grade plastic.
 It doesn’t fade nor retain dangerous bacteria and can withstand harsh cleaning agents.
 It is often one of the materials used in medical implants because it is a porous synthetic polymer that is biologically inert and does not degrade in the body.